zijunsun/homepage/index.md

   answer spans from the context.
 - Created a novel strategy for the task of named entity recognition (NER).
   We cast the task as a query-based machine reading comprehension task.
-- Implemented a Knowledge Base Question Answering System(KBQA) for stock market, the pipeline includes tagging, parsing, nl2sql.
+- Implemented a Knowledge Base Question Answering System(KBQA) for the stock market, the pipeline includes tagging, parsing, nl2sql.

 2018.6 - 2019.4:  <b>research assistant</b><br/>
 Advisor: [Dr. Sujian Li](http://123.56.88.210/), Associate Professor, Peking University <br/>
-Topics: Event Extraction, Graph Convolutional Networks<br/>
+Topics: Event Extraction, Graph Convolutional Network<br/>
-- Proposed a multi-view graph convolutional networks for the task of event extraction.
+- Proposed a multi-view graph convolutional network for the task of event extraction.
 - Introduced shortcut arcs (e.g. AMR, Parse tree, Syntax Tree) to enhance information flow.
 - Captured the very long-distance dependencies by graph convolutional neural network.